L4-5 Slip in the Elderly

 Ghogawala (SLIP) Trial

-- RCT (n=66) of laminectomy alone vs laminectomy + posterolateral instrumented fusion for grade I DS
+- RCT (n=66, mean age 67, 80% women) of laminectomy alone vs laminectomy + posterolateral instrumented fusion for grade I DS

-- Cumulative reoperation: 14% fusion vs 34% decompression alone
+- Cumulative reoperation 14% fusion vs 34% decompression alone (P=0.05); more blood loss and longer stay with fusion

 Swedish Spinal Stenosis Study (SSSS)

-- RCT (n=247) of decompression alone vs decompression + fusion for lumbar stenosis (135 with DS)
+- RCT (n=247, age 50-80) of decompression alone vs decompression + fusion for stenosis at one or two levels, randomisation STRATIFIED by the presence of DS (135 of 247)

-- Results similar with or without spondylolisthesis, and at 5 years
+- Results were similar with and without spondylolisthesis, and there was no difference at 5 years either

 Herkowitz & Kurz - Decompression vs Decompression + Arthrodesis